 8. Tom’s of Maine Whole Care Toothpaste

-Despite not having the same components as many other brands, Tom’s of Maine manages to come in four flavors (including cinnamon for a fiery start to the day!).
+Despite not having the same components as many other brands, Tom’s of Maine comes in four flavors (including cinnamon for a fiery start to the day!).

-If the greatest toothpaste is the one you’ll want to use every day, Tom’s of Maine will make brushing twice a day pleasurable and leave you with whiter, cleaner teeth in the process.
+If the greatest toothpaste is the one you’ll want to use daily, Tom’s of Maine will make brushing twice a day pleasurable and leave you with whiter, cleaner teeth.

 9. Colgate Total Whitening Toothpaste with Stannous Fluoride and Zinc